 Saskatchewan has over 228,000 km of roads, more than any other province.
 That’s a lot of roads to cover which is why the campaign exists: To invite as many road users as possible to nominate and vote for the roads – municipal or provincial – that are a safety concern to them and others.

-CAA’s recent Cost of Poor Roads in Canada study evaluates the costs to motorists of driving on poor road infrastructure in Canada.
+CAA’s Cost of Poor Roads in Canada study evaluates the costs to motorists of driving on poor road infrastructure in Canada.
 650,000 kilometres of roads connect communities across Canada for business and everyday travel for work and leisure.
 When these roads are allowed to deteriorate, drivers pay the price.
 This study puts a dollar value on the incremental operating costs to Canadian motorists of driving on poor roads.

 2021 Top Ten Worst Roads

 2021 Worst Roads Campaign dates: April 7 to 27, 2021.